 A leader in designing concerts that frame orchestral music in inventive ways, Devlin has generated such forward-looking concepts as Gourmet Symphony, Go-Go Symphony, Seamless Symphony, Interactive Symphony,and the New Retro Project.
 These collaborations have paired artists such as Joshua Bell with gourmet chefs, and legendary musicians like Bootsy Collins, George Clinton,and Larry Graham with symphony orchestras for the first time.
 Each reflects Devlin’s mission of making the symphonic art form attainable and engaging for all audiences.
 The Washington Post hailed these projects as “refreshingly unfamiliar” events that deliver “a new audience for classical music” and have brought “the sold-out house to its feet, cheering.”

-Devlin is also a strong advocate for contemporary music, having premiered over 30 new works that range from traditional orchestral pieces to mashups with rock bands, street dancers, and rap artists.
-His artistic partnerships with some of today’s best emerging composers include a decade-long relationship with Eric Nathan, from whom he has commissioned works that he performed at Carnegie Hall and with the National Symphony Orchestra.
-Devlin has also premiered works by American composers Michael-Thomas Foumai, Evan Meier, Alexandra Bryant, Tomek Regulski, Daniel Houglum, Timothy Brady, Matthew Levine, Christopher Caliendo, Liza Kravinsky, and David Matthews.
+Devlin is also a strong advocate for new American music, having premiered over 30 new works that range from traditional orchestral pieces to mashups with rock bands, street dancers, and rap artists.
+His artistic partnerships with contemporary composers include a decade-long relationship with Eric Nathan, from whom he has commissioned works that he performed at Carnegie Hall and with the National Symphony Orchestra.
+Devlin has also premiered works by American composers Michael-Thomas Foumai, Evan Meier, Alexandra Bryant, Nathan Strasser, Tomek Regulski, Daniel Houglum, Timothy Brady, Matthew Levine, Christopher Caliendo, Liza Kravinsky, and David Matthews.
 In addition, Devlin commissioned and conducted the world premiere of La Saulaie, a semi-finished work of Claude Debussy that was subsequently completedby British composer and musicologist Robert Orledge.

 Comfortable in many types of musical environments, Devlin has also worked extensively outside of the standard symphonic model.
 He has led a world premiere with the American Repertory Ballet; conducted two operas with the Maryland Opera Studio; performed many operas in-concert, including Don Giovanni at the Kennedy Center’s Millennium Stage; and directed a movie soundtrack recording at Capitol Records.
 The ensemble for this recording comprised musicians from the Los Angeles Philharmonic and the Los Angeles Opera Orchestra, collaborating to produce the soundtrack to Life is Love, a 2016 film by acclaimed director Halfdan Hussey with a score by Christopher Caliendo.